patrickbuergin/patrickbuergin.github.io/_posts/2021-04-25-the-lean-startup.md

 ---
-title: "Dealing with Ambiguity – The Lean Startup"
+title: "Dealing with Ambiguity: The Lean Startup"
-layout: posts
 ---

 _The Lean Startup_ introduces a framework for creating something new under conditions of extreme uncertainty.